ZeyaTsu/rebirth/README.md

-# Rebirth
+# Rebirth Basic
-Simple module that simplifies lines of code in just 1 line.
-Has very useful commands.
+New programming langage that is simple, easy, fast, compact based on Python

 ## Installation
 <a href="https://pypi.org/project/rebirth">